 From small nicks and dings to deep gauges, host of Today’s Homeowner TV and radio, Danny Lipford shares how to camouflage any flaws in wood furniture or floors:

-1. Grab a touch-up kit with markers that’s meant to help hide small nicks, and dings on wood floors or furniture.
+Grab a touch-up kit with markers that are meant to help hide small nicks, and dings on wood floors or furniture.

-3. Fill nicks and small gouges with wax filler sticks that match the color of the finish, use a soft cloth to remove any excess.
+Fill nicks and small gouges with wax filler sticks that match the color of the finish, use a soft cloth to remove any excess.
 Brown crayons will work as well.
-If you don’t have an exact color match, a darker color blends in better than a lighter one.
+If you don’t have an exact color match, a darker color blend is better than a lighter one.

 Tips to Keep Your Kitchen Tidy While Cooking